 The wise thing to do is to take command and be fully mindful of both the advantages and disadvantages so you are not hiding unconscious information from yourself.

-It is for this reason that I used the Demartini Method in the Breakthrough Experience so you can go through a series of questions that make you fully conscious of both sides and neutralize the behavior.
+It is for this reason that I used the Demartini Method in the Breakthrough Experience so you can go through a series of questions that make you fully conscious of both sides and neutralize the habit or behavior.

 If you are neutral, you are not likely to fear the loss of things you assume you are addicted to.
 If you are neutral, you are not likely to fear the gain of what you are trying to avoid – the subdiction.